Commercial Vehicle Procurement and Fleet Sourcing for Port Harcourt and Abuja

 Spare parts and maintenance continuity

-Spare parts availability is a critical procurement consideration that many Nigerian fleet buyers overlook.
-A vehicle that is cost-effective to import but impossible to service in Nigeria becomes a liability within 18 months.
+Spare parts availability is a critical procurement consideration that many fleet buyers overlook.
+A vehicle that is cost-effective to import but difficult to service in Port Harcourt, Abuja, or nearby operating areas becomes a liability within 18 months.

 EuroVista advises on parts availability before the procurement decision is finalised.
 For vehicles from major brands with established Nigerian dealer or distributor networks — Toyota, Mitsubishi, Hyundai, Isuzu, SINOTRUK, FAW — spares are locally available and service intervals manageable.